rkl099/Appinventor-SerialOTG/README.md

 Ver 1.2
 Upload of hex files to some Arduinos.
-Added WIFI TCP server/client support
+Added WIFI TCP server/client support.
-Added BT server/client support
+Added BT server/client support.
-Added isConnected() for BT, WIFI
+Added isConnected() for BT, WIFI.
-Upload of hexfiles over BT possible
+Upload of hexfiles over BT possible.
-All read/write functions can be used with serial OTG, BT, WIFI
+All read/write functions can be used with serial OTG, BT, WIFI.

 Content
-Arduino BT, some notes on upload over BT
+Arduino BT, some notes on upload over BT.
-ArduinoTime, how to use lline oriented communication SerialOTG.aia, .apk  Serial terminal that shows the use of differnet read/write functions SerialOTG_1.2.pdf  documentation of SerialOTG SerialOTG_BT_WIFI.aia .apk  How to use upload, serial, BT, WIFI with SerialOTG Time.ino  Arduino code for ArduinoTime app
+ArduinoTime, how to use lline oriented communication.
+SerialOTG.aia, .apk  Serial terminal that shows the use of differnet read/write functions.
+SerialOTG_1.2.pdf  documentation of SerialOTG.
+SerialOTG_BT_WIFI.aia .apk  How to use upload, serial, BT, WIFI with SerialOTG.
+Time.ino  Arduino code for ArduinoTime app.
-Led.oino Arduino code for display of led control
+Led.ino Arduino code for display of led control.